Does Whey Protein Cause Acne? How To Prevent It

 Whey Protein: Does It Really Cause Acne?

 Yes.
 Whey protein may cause acne as it is derived from milk (along with casein) and forms as a by-product of the cheese-making process.
+There are many foods that cause acne, like dairy.
 Dairy intake is linked to acne (2).
 Several studies have found a possible link between the two:

 A survey was conducted of 11,000 participants with 2826 in the acne group and 3853 in the control group from ages 15 to 39.
 It was found that 11% of the people in the first group consumed whey proteins in the last 12 months, compared to 7.3% in the second group.

-Even though further studies are required to determine the exact mechanism and link, we cannot deny that whey protein aggravates and triggers acne.
+While there may be many whey protein benefits, you cannot deny there is a link between this supplement and acne.
+While further studies are required to determine the exact mechanism and link between both, it is clear that whey protein aggravates and triggers acne.
 Let’s explore the possible reasons and mechanisms in the next section.

 How Whey Protein May Trigger Acne: The Mechanism